VA-Explorer/va_explorer/docs/training/troubleshooting.md

 messages from it may be blocked or marked as spam

-If you want to troubleshoot sending emails from your mail server, the mail-tester service recommended by ODK Central may help identify your email delivery issues.
+If you want to troubleshoot sending emails from your mail server, the mail-tester service recommended by {term}`ODK` Central may help identify your email delivery issues.